 Sign up at www.ctrivers.org

 Camp Mattatuck hires and trains a staff of over fifty Scouts and Scouters.
 Many of our area directors are certified by Boy Scouts of America National Camping Schools.
 Camp Mattatuck’s staff members tend to return summer after summer including our camp director for the past 43 years.
-If you are interested in becoming a staff member, go to http://www.ctrivers.org/resources.
-If you are interested in becoming a Counselor in Training, the forms will be available soon at http://www.ctrivers.org/resources.
+If you are interested in becoming a staff member or CIT, go to http://www.ctrivers.org/resources.